mayankchouksey/acmg-lab/_pages/about.md

 <p>
-  At ACMG, we use mechanics, mathematics, and computational methods to study these behaviours.
+  At ACMG, we use mechanics, mathematics, and computational methods to study these behaviors.
 We look at what happens inside materials at small scales and how these mechanisms influence their overall response.
-Our work covers deformation, plasticity, damage, fracture, and failure, including behaviour under dynamic loading and in advanced materials and energy-storage systems.
+Our work covers deformation, plasticity, damage, fracture, and failure, including behavior under dynamic loading and in advanced materials and energy-storage systems.
 </p>